Physica (journal): Physica A: Statistical Mechanics and its Applications

 Physica A was created in 1975 as a result of the splitting of Physica in 1975.
 It is concerned with statistical mechanics and its applications, particularly random systems, fluids and soft condensed matter, dynamical processes, theoretical biology, econophysics, complex systems, and network theory.

 Physica A is published by Elsevier on a bimonthly basis (24 times per year).

 Physica B: Condensed Matter

 Physica B was created in 1975 as a result of the splitting of Physica in 1975.
 It is concerned with condensed matter physics and its applications, particularly solid state and low-temperature physics.
 Some conference proceedings are published in special editions of Physica B.

 Physica B is published by Elsevier on an at-least monthly basis (12 times per year, sometimes more).

 Physica C: Superconductivity and its Applications

 Physica C created in 1975 as a result of the splitting of Physica in 1975.
-It is a "rapid communications" type of journal, concerned with the topic superconductivity, superconductive materials, and connected phenomena.
+It is a "rapid communications" type of journal, concerned with the topic superconductivity, superconducting materials, and related phenomena.

 Physica C is published by Elsevier, two or three times per month.